 If you have too much money in your escrow account, consider yourself lucky.
 This usually occurs when taxes go down or payments are overestimated.
 The lender will pay the appropriate amount to the municipality.
 Whatever is left goes to you.
 You will receive notice that you have an escrow surplus and will receive a check not long after that.
 Your mortgage lender might give you the option to leave that money in the escrow account in case there is a shortage next year.

 The lender repeats this process every year.
-It can be difficult to anticipate if your payments will go up or down.
+It can be difficult to anticipate if your costs will go up or down.
 To avoid unpleasant surprises, pay attention to correspondence from your insurance company or taxing authority.
-If you’re aware that your payments will increase, you can pay additional escrow each month when paying your mortgage to avoid a shortage.
+If you’re aware that your payments will increase, you can put additional money towards your escrow each month to avoid a shortage.
 If you see that your payments will go down, you can contact your bank to try to decrease your monthly escrow payments, but you’re better off leaving them as is.
 Think of the money as forced savings which should net you a nice check.

 - How Much Should Be in My Escrow Account?

 - How to Read an Escrow Analysis Statement

 - How Much Overage Can My Bank Keep in My Escrow Account?